thegrey007/mathmind/README.md

 # Math Mind: GRPO Training for Mathematical Reasoning

 This repository implements Group Relative Policy Optimization (GRPO) for training language models on mathematical reasoning tasks, specifically using the GSM8K dataset.
-The codebase is modular and well-organized for easy extension and experimentation.

 ## Overview